-The park has five trails-1.6-mile Rocky Branch Trail loop, the 1-mile Middle Earth Trail, nearly 4-mile Boat Rock Loop, the downhill PBJ Trail, Ol' Hoss-and three separate skills areas, All are quickly gaining converts.
-And gaining media attention too-Boone and Rocky Knob were named "Ultimate Ride Hotspots" by Velo magazine in 2012.
+The park has five trails-1.6-mile Rocky Branch Trail loop, the 1-mile Middle Earth Trail, nearly 4-mile Boat Rock Loop, the downhill PBJ Trail, Ol' Hoss-and four separate skills areas.
+All are quickly gaining converts, and gaining media attention too -- Boone and Rocky Knob were named "Ultimate Ride Hotspots" by Velo magazine.

 The park also includes a "natural playground" that's become an instant favorite with parents and kids.
 Check out the Park's Facebook page.

 Safety should be paramount for riders at Rocky Knob.
 Please pause at the start to thoroughly read the safety rules.
 Bikers should be on the lookout for hikers and walkers.
 All dogs must be on a leash.
 Helmets are required.
 Use caution to be aware of ice in cold weather.

 Heading east out of Boone toward Wilkesboro on US 421, Rocky Knob's entrance is on the right, two miles from the NC 194 junction in Boone.
 Coming from the east, pass the light at the crossing of Old US 421, and 1.4 miles later, make a safe U-turn back beyond the median and turn right into the park 0.2-mile later.

 Rocky Knob Park was built by the Watauga County in collaboration with the Watauga County Tourism Development Authority (WCTDA) and nonprofit Boone Area Cyclists, with professional trail contractors funded by more than a half million dollars in grant money.